vhbagci/AWS-CSA-2019-study-notes/Course/Exam Tips/README.md

 ## SWF Actors

-* Workflow Started: An application that can initiate a workflow.
+* Workflow Starter: An application that can initiate a workflow.
-* Decider: Control the flow of activity tasks in a workflow execution.
+* Decider: Controls the flow of activity tasks in a workflow execution.
-* Activity Workers: Carry out activity tasks.
+* Activity Worker: Carries out activity tasks.

 ## [AWS Organizations](https://aws.amazon.com/organizations/)

 Using AWS Organizations, you can manage multiple AWS accounts at once.
-With organizations, you can create groups of accounts a then apply policies to those groups.
+With organizations, you can create groups of accounts then apply policies to those groups.

 ### What organizations allow you to do